 Credit in subjects transferred from other institutions to the University of Colorado is limited to the amount of credit given for similar work at the University of Colorado.
 All transfer credit is subject to approval of the associate dean of CMCI.
 Work from another accredited institution of higher education that has been completed with a grade of C- (1.70) or better may be transferred to the University of Colorado.
 Categories of transfer coursework not accepted by the university are described in the undergraduate Transfer of College-Level Credit section.
 All courses transferred from junior and community colleges carry lower-division credit.
 Courses transferred from four-year institutions generally carry credits at the level at which they were taught at the previous institution, but can be subject to review on a course-by-course basis.

 CMCI students must complete a minimum of 45 credit hours in University of Colorado Boulder courses.
 Of these 45 credit hours, a minimum of 30 credit hours must be in upper-division credit hours completed as a matriculated student in the College of Media, Communication and Information at the University of Colorado Boulder and at least 15 of these upper-division credit hours must be in the major.
 A maximum of 6 credit hours taken at other University of Colorado campuses (CU Denver and UCCS) can be counted toward the minimum 45 credit hours required on the Boulder campus.
 Courses taken while on CU Boulder study abroad programs, through CU Boulder Continuing Education or CU Boulder correspondence courses are considered to be in residence.

 Majors are encouraged to consult an academic advisor each registration period.
-Advising is available from faculty and staff throughout the academic year, and major advising sheets are provided for each sequence.
+Advising is available throughout the academic year, and major degree tracking sheets are provided.
 However, students are ultimately responsible for fulfilling all degree requirements and understanding their degree audit.
 Appointments can be made with CMCI academic advisors in Buff Portal Advising.

 Dual Degree/Double Major Programs